MIDDLE STATES ACCREDITATION

 The University's Middle States accreditation activities are led by James F. Trainer, PhD, Associate Vice President and Executive Director, The Office of Strategic Planning & Institutional Effectiveness, who serves as the University's Middle States Accreditation Liaison Officer (ALO).

-Middle States is one of seven regional accreditors within the United States.
-Although a voluntary practice, holding regional accreditation is a requirement for higher education institutions seeking to access federal student financial aid and other funding.
+MSCHE is an institutional accreditor within the United States.
+Although a voluntary practice, holding institutional accreditation from an accreditation agency approved by the U.S. Department of Education is a requirement for higher education institutions seeking to access federal student financial aid and other funding.
 Membership to MSCHE is incumbent upon an institution's compliance with the Commission's Standards for Accreditation and Requirements for Affiliation, and with other topical Commission policies.
 Visit www.msche.org to view these policies, information about the accreditation process and MSCHE expectations, or to file a complaint.

 Part of the accreditation process serves to verify an institution's compliance with federal legislation, in particular, the Higher Education Opportunity Act (HEOA), which defines the process by which higher education institutions can access federal financial aid funding.

 Within the Middle States region, accreditation is comprised of the following components:

 Self-Study: An in-depth institutional analysis that takes place every eight years.
 The self-study requires the institution to review its programs, services, and operations with respect to Middle States standards and its own mission, and results in report documenting the institution's strengths and recommendations for self-improvement.
 This report is reviewed by a team of peer reviewers who may make recommendations of their own to the institution, and by the Commission.